Testimonials

 ¼ c maple syrup

-Mix with your hands the almond meal, flax seeds, water, coconut oil, and ⅛ t salt, and press it into a pie plate with a metal spoon.
-Optionally bake the crust for 10 minutes at 200°C.
+Mix with your hands the almond meal, flax seeds, water, coconut oil, and ¼ t salt, and press it into a pie plate with a metal spoon.
+Optionally fan bake the crust at 200°C until golden brown, about 12 minutes.

 Lay the banana slices on the crust.